donmarx/Bank-Clien-Analysis/README.md

 # Bank Client Analysis

-In this jupyter notebook the intentions were to cleanse the data and analyse the bank's best clients according to RFM metrics.
+In this jupyter notebook the objective was to cleanse the data and analyse the bank's best clients according to RFM metrics.